The word is out: Ohio Wesleyan University is among the select, prime, choice colleges in the country.

 And while we’re busy making the news, we’re not the only one spreading it.
 Respected national publications have taken note of OWU’s success and are writing about us.
 Read on for the experts’ take on where we stand and we’re rated so highly.

-U.S. News & World Report: OWU ranks among the top 100 “Best National Liberal Arts Colleges” and among the “Best Value Schools” and “High School Counselor Rankings.”
-OWU also is listed as an “A+ School for B Students.”
+U.S. News & World Report: OWU ranks among the top 100 “Best National Liberal Arts Colleges” and “Best Value Schools.”
+OWU also ranks among the “Top Schools on Social Mobility” and is listed as an “A+ School for B Students.”
 Complete story

 Forbes Magazine: OWU ranks No. 1 in Ohio and No. 17 among “America’s Most Entrepreneurial Colleges 2015.”
 Complete story